The ability to adjust your workforce accordingly is key to an efficient and effective call center.

 In the call center industry, forecasting accuracy is a performance metric that estimates the coming workload that your agents will face in a set period of time to improve your operational efficiency.
 This metric calculates the variance between the number of calls predicted for a time and the number of actual calls received in the said period.
 Such calculations can be done either through algorithms, spreadsheet programs or through workforce management systems.

 It may sound prophetic because of the varying work volume a call center faces every day, but workload can be forecasted as accurately as possible by taking advantage of data.
 Data—from historical to real-time—can be used to run scenarios and create workload estimation.
 Simulations can be done to predict when your call center will likely get swamped with customers, and thus your workforce management analysts team can schedule appropriately.

 Adhering to forecasting accuracy lets you anticipate and prepare for the worst.
 You can adjust your call center’s workforce and properly accommodate customers based on predicted demands.
-And this helps in maximizing your workforce and minimizing the effects of shrinkage on your call center.
+This also helps in maximizing your workforce and minimizing the effects of shrinkage on your call center.

-Of course, there’s no metric that doesn’t have its own set of problems.
+Of course, every metric has its own set of problems.
 For example, there’s the uncertainty of the future.
-When an unpredicted issue occurs, it’s sure to overload customer service.
-Discount store Target learned this the hard way when a massive data security breach occurred in their systems in 2013, which exposed up to 40 million shoppers.
+An overloaded customer service team is still possible due to unexpected issues.
+Discount store Target learned this the hard way when a massive data security breach occurred in their systems back in 2013, which exposed up to 40 million shoppers.
 The pile of frustrated customers overwhelmed their call centers and servers.

 Still unsure about how accurate forecasting can help your brand?
 Open Access BPO’s in-house workforce teams paired with our experience in 24/7 call center solutions make us a great choice for your brand.
 Let’s get started!